-My favorite monsters are the girls in white with the bare midriffs (left) who sprout fangs, and badly-cut styrofoam wings and make little flying gestures with their fingertips, arms akimbo, trying to keep their balance while standing up on, presumably.
-AV carts pulled along by people just below camera.
+My favorite monsters are the girls in white with the bare midriffs (left) who sprout fangs, and badly-cut styrofoam wings and make little flying gestures with their fingertips, arms akimbo, wobbling uncertainly along, trying to keep their balance while standing up on AV carts (my guess) pulled along by people just below camera.

-I've seen this film five times since my first viewing last month; I haven't pledged as much energy to his other films yet, which are viewable on YouTube in even worse shape than Shaitani Dracula ) I did watch most of his Shaitani Aatma (1998) which seems like a dry run for the 'magic' perfection of Shaitani Dracula.
+I've seen this film five times since my first viewing last month; I haven't pledged as much energy to his other films yet, which are viewable on YouTube in even worse shape.
+I did watch most of his Shaitani Aatma (1998) which seems like a dry run for the 'magic' perfection of Shaitani Dracula.
 None of them have subtitles on YouTube, but they don't entirely need them.
 The elements never waiver.
 A bunch of young people talking somewhere about the monsters, contrasted with monsters stalking and molesting the young people.
-That they are so viewable even without knowing the language proves their mettle.
-Without subtitles or dubbing it would be hard to stick with the average Bollywood feature, which is usually three hours long and suffers (in western eyes) from a tendency to bog down in soapy intergenerational melodrama, pastorale romance, and interminable village dancing.
+That they are so enjoyable even without knowing the language proves their mettle.
+Without subtitles or dubbing it would be hard to stick with the average Bollywood feature, which is usually three hours long and suffers (in western eyes) from a tendency to bog down in soapy intergenerational melodrama, pastorale romance, and interminable and way-too-happy music numbers.
 Harinam Singh's films clock under two hours and "focus" on what we want most: guys in monster masks chasing pretty people around through misty gardens at night while thunder strikes, wind effects howl, and someone goes "booo-OO--ooo."

 All that aside, like the average childhood recollection, folded into the mostly wholesome play violence and Halloween spookiness are some sexually unsettling moments.
 In one, we cut from some random scene into the middle of what is either a couple fooling around or the a kind of date rape.
-If you've ever been ready to leave a party and accidentally barged in on a couple getting busy in a bedroom where you thought the coats were kept, or something like, and you said sorry and closed the door and then thought, huh.
-Was that woman trying to get away from him?
+If you've ever been ready to leave a party and accidentally barged in on a couple getting busy in a bedroom where you thought the coats were kept, or something like, and you said sorry and closed the door and then later ib though: "Wait, was that woman trying to get away from him?
 Was she even awake, or so drunk she didn't know what was going on?
-Was their consent there?
-You only saw for one second.
-What the hell do you do, besides nothing and then obsess periodically about it for the next 30 years?
+Was their consent there?"
+You only saw for one second and then turned away and shut the door on embarssed instinct.
+What the hell do you do with this latent concern, besides nothing and then obsess periodically about it for the next 30 years?

 As Singh's voice shouts at the end of the film as the survivors walk out of Drac's house into the morning sun, "Ah-MIN!"